anushadudi/inference_latency_optimization/README.md

+# Inference latency optimization

-# Trying different methods for inference latency optimization & benchmark the performance
+** Trying different methods for inference latency optimization & benchmark the performance **

 This following results provides a comparison of inference results using different approaches on an A100 40GB GPU.
 The following configurations were tested: